+We moved on to Coexistence (5.10d), and I wanted to try climbing the entire thing on passive pro this time.
 I tiptoe-reached the largest stopper I had with me before clipping the pin.
-The overhang is the crux of the climb, and where Mother’s crux is fun, this one has ALWAYS felt desperate.
-I was unsure of pulling the overhang with how tired and pumped I was but the universe smiled on me and showed me a perfect knee bar rest.
-(I’ve climbed Co-Ex several times and I still can’t believe I’d never found that damn rest before that day!)
+Through this overhang is the crux of the climb, and has always felt desperate to me.
+Feeling tired, I was unsure of pulling the roof but the universe smiled on me and I found a perfect knee bar rest.
+For as many times as I’ve climbed Co-Ex, I can’t believe I’d never found that damn rest before that day!

-I looked down and said, “Yeah, I know.”
+I said, “Yeah, I know.”